differui/mocker/README.md

 mock -r [directory path]
 ```

-Press `Crtl-C` will terminate recording and create `index.js` tracing the JSON files.After that you can import the `index.js` into your config file manually:
+Press <kbd>Crtl-C</kbd> will terminate recording and create `index.js` tracing the JSON files.After that you can import the `index.js` into your config file manually:

 ```js
 module.exports = {